-Diagnosing and Accessing HCMTesting begins with an electrocardiogram (ECG or EKG) to assess the electrical activity of the heart.
+Diagnosing and Assessing HCMTesting begins with an electrocardiogram (ECG or EKG) to assess the electrical activity of the heart.
 An echocardiogram will be used to confirm the diagnosis, using high frequency ultrasound waves to measure the thickness, motion, function and blood flow of the heart.

 Based on the preliminary findings, other tests may also be required.
 Tests frequently used to diagnose hypertrophic cardiomyopathy include: